 Peer Model Program

 Peer Model students are typically developing children who reside in the Tonganoxie or Basehor-Linwood School District boundaries and are included in our preschool classrooms for children with disabilities.
 All children benefit from multiple opportunities to interact with their peers and learn appropriate social behavior and play skills from one another.
-Currently, we have 2- and 4-day programs at Basehor Elementary, Linwood Elementary, and Tonganoxie Elementary.
-Linwood Elementary also has 2- and 3-day programs.
+Currently, we have 4-day programs at Basehor Elementary, Linwood Elementary, and Tonganoxie Elementary.
+Linwood Elementary also a 2- and 3-day program.
 There are very few peer model spots available in each preschool.
-They are filled on a first come, first serve basis once all of the qualifications have been met.
+Applications for qualified peer models are processed in the order in which they are received.